yamcs/yamcs/docs/server-manual/services/global/process-runner.rst

 Runs an external process.
 If this process exits this Yamcs service stops too unless a ``restart`` option is configured and applicable.

+The subprocess inherits environment variables set on Yamcs, and additionally includes the variable ``YAMCS=1``.
+Further environment variables can be configured.

 Class Name
 ----------